moazzam3890/Add-it/README.md

 Assingment-5 | Creation of an api endpoint, which accepts a query parameter and add any number of our choice to the parameter.
 After addition return it to the response.

 #Working
-This has been Created type in the uri GET /submit?wave&num=<enter your number here> and press enter.
-Once you press enter page will display the result.
-Result will be "You've typed <your entered number> and the result is <+50>".
+First you will see the get method calling from base path "/" that type uri e.g: /get?number=100.
+You can write the number of your choise and see the result on the page with 50 added.